 If you wish to add peas to this curry, you can easily add about 1 cup of fresh green peas (matar) along with other potatoes & carrots.

 The dish is slightly spicy, but you can adjust the spiciness by reducing the chili powder (or ginger powder) and black pepper powder if you wish.

-As I told above, you may adjust the spices to your preferences and enjoy this as soup or stew too to suit your taste.
+As I told above, you may adjust the spices to your preferences and enjoy this as soup or vegetable stew too to suit your taste.

 However, this potato carrot curry or stew is not too spicy so if you prefer a slightly spicy curry, the spice levels are just right for you.

 And if you do not want it spicy at all, just avoid the red chili & black pepper and also reduce the garam masala.